sharonkipruto-code/Phase-1-project/README.md

 The project relies of data from [kaggle](https://www.kaggle.com/datasets/drealbash/aviation-accident-from-1919-2023?select=aviation-accident-data-2023-05-16.csv)

-Who is this for?
-**SKYSAFE ANALITIC LTD.'S new aviation department

 The project seeks to answer:
  1. Which aircrafts has the highest and lowest accidents,injuries and fatalities?